sprat/neufbox-client/README.md

 ## Getting started

-Here is a simple example that retrieve the neufbox "system" information:
+Here is a simple example that retrieves the neufbox "system" information:
 ```python
 from neufbox import Client
 from pprint import pprint